{{org_field_logo}}

 1. Purpose

-The purpose of this policy is to ensure that any refurbishment, maintenance, or building structure works carried out at premises managed by {{org_field_name}} are planned, risk assessed, and implemented in a way that maintains the safety, dignity, privacy, and continuity of care for the people we support.
-This policy supports compliance with Regulation 15 (Premises and Equipment), Regulation 12 (Safe Care and Treatment), and Regulation 17 (Good Governance) of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
-The aim is to ensure that works enhance the quality of the care environment while minimising disruption, safeguarding people, and ensuring all regulatory and legal requirements are met.
+The purpose of this policy is to ensure that any refurbishment, maintenance, repair, redecoration, installation, infrastructure change or building structure works carried out at premises managed by {{org_field_name}} are planned, approved, risk assessed, monitored and completed in a way that protects people’s safety, dignity, privacy, wellbeing, independence and continuity of care.
+This policy supports compliance with the Health and Social Care Act 2008, the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, including Regulation 9 (Person-centred care), Regulation 10 (Dignity and respect), Regulation 11 (Need for consent), Regulation 12 (Safe care and treatment), Regulation 13 (Safeguarding service users from abuse and improper treatment), Regulation 15 (Premises and equipment), Regulation 17 (Good governance), Regulation 18 (Staffing), and Regulation 20 (Duty of candour), where applicable.
+It also supports compliance with the Care Quality Commission (Registration) Regulations 2009, including statutory notification requirements, and relevant health and safety, fire safety, construction, asbestos, legionella, planning and building control requirements.
+The aim is to ensure that works improve or maintain the quality of the care environment while minimising disruption, preventing avoidable harm, safeguarding people, and maintaining clear records that demonstrate effective governance and regulatory compliance.

 2. Scope